determined-ai/determined/docs/tutorials/pachyderm-cat-dog.rst

 .. meta::
    :description: Follow along with this batch inferencing tutorial to see how to leverage Determined and Pachyderm together to streamline complex tasks.

-In this guide, we'll help you create a simple batch inferencing project in Pachyderm, train your model using a Determined cluster, and then use the model in an inferencing pipeline.
+In this guide, we'll help you create a simple batch inferencing project in :ref:`Pachyderm
+<pachyderm-integration>`, train your model using a Determined cluster, and then use the model in an
+inferencing pipeline.

 .. note::